mikahama/FinMeter/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3474018.svg)](https://doi.org/10.5281/zenodo.3474018) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3473456.svg)](https://doi.org/10.5281/zenodo.3473456)

 FinMeter is a library for analyzing poetry in Finnish.
-It handels typical rhyming such as alliteration, assonance and consonance, Japanese meters and Kalevala meter.
-It can also be used to hyphenate Finnish.
+It handles typical rhyming such as alliteration, assonance and consonance, Japanese meters and Kalevala meter.
+It can also be used to hyphenate Finnish and analyse meter.
+In addition, it can do semantic clustering, metaphor interpretation, concreteness scoring and sentiment analysis

 	pip install finmeter